-Yvonne Mashburn Schmidt,
+Yvonne Mashburn Schmidt

-A Georgia native, she grew up in the foothills of the Appalachian mountains in Cartersville, Bartow County, Georgia.
-She became interested in genealogy after both parents passed away at a young age.
-She had no idea who her ancestors were.
-A DNA test helped document a surprising family story and a non-paternal event and sparked her interest in Genetic and Forensic Genealogy.
+Yvonne is a Georgia native from the foothills of the Appalachian mountains in Cartersville, Bartow County, Georgia.
+She became interested in genealogy in 1989 as a hobby after both parents had passed away at a young age.
+As an only child she had no idea who her ancestors were.
+When DNA testing became popular she was able to document a surprising family story and a non-paternal event; Working with DNA helped prove her biological father's identity and sparked her interest in Genetic and Forensic Genealogy.

 Lori is the owner of Southern Genealogist, LLC. and has been researching since 1984.
 An old photograph where someone had written on the back, “Remember me–tho my face you can not see,” spurred her interest.
 Lori wanted to know who the woman was, and she wanted to remember her!
 Lori loves to piece together the details that make up a person’s life.
 All of our ancestors left clues to their everyday life in the records and photos they created.